chrisguida/cln-plugin-tutorial/.tutorial/01-intro.md

 Welcome!
 In this tutorial, you'll write your own CLN plugin!
 To help you get started as fast as possible, we've put together a repl.it environment with Bitcoin Core (`bitcoind`) and Core Lightning (`lightningd`) already installed.
 So all you need to do is read through each section and follow the examples, and at the end you'll have a working CLN plugin.

 ## Session Agenda:
-- Build a minimal python plugin
+- Build a minimal rust plugin
   - An init method
   - An RPC method
   - An option